tradingview/rest_integrations_docs/source/FAQ.rst

    value recieved.

 How to use fileds ``bar-source``, ``bar-transform``, and ``bar-fillgaps`` to build bars?
-   * If you need to build bars from trades, use ``bar-source: trade``.
-If you need to build from bids, use ``bar-source: bid``.
+   * If you build bars from trades, use ``bar-source: trade``.
+If you build from bids, use ``bar-source: bid``.
-   * ``bar-transform`` is required to align the bars.
+   * ``bar-transform`` is required when historical bars are aligned.
 It's needed for cases when open price is always equal to close price of the previous bar.
 If you don't have any alignments, just omit this field.
-   * ``bar-fillgaps`` generate of degenerate bars in the absence of trades (bars with zero volume and equal :term:`OHLC` values).
+   * ``bar-fillgaps`` indicates the presence of degenerate bars in the absence of trades (bars with zero volume and equal :term:`OHLC` values).

 Should we change the session schedule during the summer/winter time changes?
    You shouldn\'t change the session schedule without TradingView team's confirmation.
 The transition to summer/winter